-Air Transport 2021
+Air Transport 2022

-Contributing editors

-Tom van der Wijngaart and Inês Afonso Mousinho

-Clyde & Co LLP
+Contributing editors Thomas van der Wijngaart and Inês Afonso Mousinho Clyde & Co LLP

-Lexology Getting The Deal Through is delighted to publish the fifteenth edition of Air Transport, which is available in print and online at www.lexology.com/gtdt.
+Lexology Getting The Deal Through is delighted to publish the sixteenth edition of Air Transport, which is available in print and online at www.lexology.com/gtdt.

-Lexology Getting The Deal Through provides international expert analysis in key areas of law, practice and regulation for corporate counsel, cross-border legal practitioners, and company directors and officers
+Lexology Getting The Deal Through provides international expert analysis in key areas of law, practice and regulation for corporate counsel, cross-border legal practitioners, and company directors and officers.

 Throughout this edition, and following the unique Lexology Getting The Deal Through format, the same key questions are answered by leading practitioners in each of the jurisdictions featured.
-Our coverage this year includes new chapters on Luxembourg and Sweden.